mountaintom/iOS-import-plist-to-core-data/README.md

  **#counter**: This will insert the current row number of the items being imported.

 # Final Notes.

+This is a data loader I wrote for one of my Apps.
+I’ve found this to be useful.
+I’m putting it out in the public in the hopes others may find it useful, too.

+This loader was designed for the specific need I had to load a single entity (table) and has not been expanded to handle other situations.
+But you should be able to adapt it.

 The NSLog statements are in the code for debug.
 Remove them for production code.

 This code is available under the MIT License.